How to Handle Service Tray in Restaurant | Coffeeshop?

 1. Selecting the Service Tray:

-Required items for preparing the tray are 1) Service tray 2) A clean tray cloth.
+- Required items for preparing the tray are 1) a Service tray and 2) A clean tray cloth.

 2. Holding the Service Tray:

-Small service tray should be carried with one hand.
+- A small service tray should be carried in one hand.

-Your left arm needs to be at a 90-degree angle to your body.
-Elbow to be kept close to the side.
+- Your left arm needs to be at a 90-degree angle to your body.
+The elbow is to be kept close to the side.

 3. Positioning glasses on the tray: